-Los Poblanos is a true gem in the North Valley of Albuquerque, New Mexico.
+Los Poblanos is a true gem in the North Valley of Albuquerque, a beautiful lavender fam in New Mexico.
 I have been visiting it since at least 2015 and it has been so amazing to watch it slowly grow from an organic lavender farm to now having a full spa facility, numerous rooms to rent, a saltwater pool, CAMPO a delicious restaurant, a stunning Farm Store and endless other amazing amenities.

 Let’s take a little tour…

 Upon arriving to Los Poblanos, the tree lined street alone is worth your visit.
 Many people come here just to take pictures because the street is that picturesque.
 In fact, it’s become so popular that you are doing professional photos you need to get a photography permit.

 I have been to this area numerous times through all different seasons over the years and the summer and fall leaves on these trees are my favorite, as seen below.

 I have always always wanted to stay at Los Poblanos Historic Inn and this year for my 42nd birthday we were able to!
 We opted to stay in the Meem Greely 2 Deluxe Patio room.
 It was the most remote room on property.

 I loved that entering and exiting our room, we were greeted by a gorgeous garden designed by Rose Greely.
 We were tucked away from everyone and felt very secluded, but since we were staying in the more historic part of the property it felt a little more dated.

 That being said, the room was lovely and felt fresh.
 The tiles in both the bathroom and the kitchenette were gorgeous!
 Next time we stay here, however, I think we would pick a room with a little more space for our family of four.